The Scaling Wall

 3. Delegation with Visibility

 At 100 units, you can't do everything yourself.
-You need to hire—but you also need to maintain oversight.
-This means:
+You need:

 4. Data-Driven Decisions

 Growth requires capital allocation decisions.
-Which properties deserve more investment?
-Which should you sell?
 Without data, you're guessing.

 Ready to Scale Your Property Portfolio?

 HomeManager was built specifically for property managers in Kenya who want to grow.
-From 5 units to 500, the platform scales with you.
+From 5 units to 500.

 Start Scaling with HomeManagerYour Scaling Roadmap